Calendars, calendars, calendars everywhere

 Image source: Gemini

 This article was initially published on International Women’s Day in 2026.
-That’s 8 of March, 2026.
+That was 8 of March, 2026.

 Actually, all of the above!